bashrc2/epicyon/README_goals.md

  * Direct payment mechanisms, although integration with other services may be possible
  * Any variety of blockchain
  * Sponsored posts
- * Collaborative editing of posts
+ * Collaborative editing of posts, although you could do that outside of this system using etherpad, or similar
  * Anonymous posts from random internet users published under a single generic instance account
  * Hierarchies of roles beyond ordinary moderation, such as X requires special agreement from Y before sending a post